 The Pea Moth (Cydia Nigricana) is small, with a wingspan of only 12-16mm.
 It is of brown colouring with black and white bands on the edge of its wings.
 The adult moths lay their eggs on flowers, or leaves, of peas during June and July.
 These eggs will hatch into larvae/caterpillars within 2 weeks.

-The pea pods that are attacked by the caterpillars can be difficult to identify until the pod is opened, as the entrance holes made by the caterpillar are very small.
-The caterpillars feed on the developing seeds in the pod.
-Peas appear eaten and lots of frass is produced within the pod.
-Some pods will have two caterpillars in and the pods sometimes appear yellow and ripen earlier.
+The caterpillars are white initially, but turn to a yellow colour with a brown head and will tunnel into pea pods.
+The pea pods that have been attacked by the caterpillars can be difficult to identify until the pod is opened, as the entrance holes made by the caterpillar are very small.
+The caterpillars will feed on the developing seeds in the pea pod.
+The peas will appear eaten and lots of frass is produced within the pod.
+Some pods will have two caterpillars inside, and the pods can sometimes appear yellow, and ripen earlier.